 While parents may not agree with every decision by the school, in most cases the parent and school will find enough common ground to continue a mutually respectful relationship.
 In the extreme case, however, an impasse may be so severe that the parent cannot remain a constructive member of the community.
 In such cases, both the parent and the school should consider whether another school would be a better match for the family.

 A school newsletter is published once a month during the school year.
-It is sent home in paper form so that it can be posted as a quick reminder for special events or calendar days.
-It will also be available on our website and posted on REMIND (see below).
+It is often sent home in paper form so that it can be posted as a quick reminder for special events or calendar days.
+It is also available on Beehively and emailed.
 It is very important to read the newsletter as it contains information about special events, dates, curriculum, fundraisers, meetings and interesting notes from the classrooms.

 The school will make every effort to send school communications to second families as requested when supplied with names, emails, and addresses.